ahwillia/netrep/README.md

 ## Stochastic shape metrics

-We also provide a way to compare between stochastic neural responses (e.g. biological neural network responses to stimulus repetitions, latent activations in variational autoencoders).
-The API is similar to `LinearMetric()`, requires slightly differently-formatted inputs.
+We also provide a way to compare between stochastic neural responses (e.g. biological neural network responses to stimulus repetitions, or latent activations in variational autoencoders).
+The API is similar to `LinearMetric()`, but requires differently-formatted inputs.

 **1) Stochastic shape metrics using** `GaussianStochasticMetric()`

 The first method models network response distributions as multivariate Gaussians, and computes distances based on the analytic solution to the 2-Wasserstein distance between two Gaussians.
 This involves computing class-conditional means and covariances for each network, then computing the metric as follows.

 ```python
 # Given